-(B) For purposes of this subsection:

-- (i) "Alcohol concentration" means the number of grams of alcohol per 210 liters of breath; - (ii) "alcoholic liquor" shall be defined as provided in K.S.A.
-41-102, and amendments thereto; - (iii) "cereal malt beverage" shall be defined as provided in K.S.A.
-41-2701, and amendments thereto; - (iv) "chemical test" shall include, but is not limited to, tests of urine, blood or saliva; - (v) "controlled substance" shall be defined as provided in K.S.A.
-2012 Supp.
-21-5701, and amendments thereto; - (vi) "required by law" means required by a federal or state law, a federal or state rule or regulation having the force and effect of law, a county resolution or municipal ordinance, or a policy relating to public safety adopted in an open meeting by the governing body of any special district or other local governmental entity; - (vii) "positive breath test" shall mean a test result showing an alcohol concentration of .04 or greater, or the levels listed in 49 C.F.R.
-Part 40, if applicable, unless the test was administered as part of an employee assistance program or other drug or alcohol treatment program in which the employee was participating voluntarily or as a condition of further employment, in which case "positive chemical test" shall mean a test result showing an alcohol concentration at or above the levels provided for in the assistance or treatment program; - (viii) "positive chemical test" shall mean a chemical result showing a concentration at or above the levels listed in K.S.A.
-44-501, and amendments thereto, or 49 C.F.R.
-Part 40, as applicable, for the drugs or abuse listed therein, unless the test was administered as part of an employee assistance program or other drug or alcohol treatment program in which the employee was participating voluntarily or as a condition of further employment, in which case "positive chemical test" shall mean a chemical result showing a concentration at or above the levels provided for in the assistance or treatment program. - (4) An individual shall not be disqualified under this subsection if the individual is discharged under the following circumstances: - (A) The employer discharged the individual after learning the individual was seeking other work or when the individual gave notice of future intent to quit, except that the individual shall be disqualified after the time at which such individual intended to quit and any individual who commits misconduct after such individual gives notice to such individual's intent to quit shall be disqualified;
+- (v) an individual's dilution or other tampering of a chemical test. - (C) For purposes of this subsection: - (i) "Alcohol concentration" means the number of grams of alcohol per 210 liters of breath; - (ii) "alcoholic liquor"-shall be defined means the same as provided in K.S.A.
+41-102, and amendments thereto; - (iii) "cereal malt beverage"-shall be defined means the same as provided in K.S.A.
+41-2701, and amendments thereto; - (iv) "chemical test"-shall-include includes, but is not limited to, tests of urine, blood or saliva; - (v) "controlled substance"-shall be defined means the same as provided in K.S.A.
+2020 Supp.
+21-5701, and amendments thereto; - (vi) "required by law" means required by a federal or state law, a federal or state rule or regulation having the force and effect of law, a county resolution or municipal ordinance, or a policy relating to public safety adopted in an open meeting by the governing body of any special district or other local governmental entity; - (vii) "positive breath test" shall mean means a test result showing an alcohol concentration of 0.04 or greater, or the levels listed in 49 C.F.R. part 40, if applicable, unless the test was administered as part of an employee assistance program or other drug or alcohol treatment program in which the employee was participating voluntarily or as a condition of further employment, in which case "positive chemical test" shall mean a test result showing an alcohol concentration at or above the levels provided for in the assistance or treatment program; - (viii) "positive chemical test"-shall-means a chemical result showing a concentration at or above the levels listed in K.S.A.
+44-501, and amendments thereto, or 49 C.F.R. part 40, as applicable, for the drugs or abuse listed therein, unless the test was administered as part of an employee assistance program or other drug or alcohol treatment program in which the employee was participating voluntarily or as a condition of further employment, in which case "positive chemical test"-shall-meanmeans a chemical result showing a concentration at or above the levels provided for in the assistance or treatment program. - (4) An individual shall not be disqualified under this subsection if the individual is discharged under the following circumstances: - (A) The employer discharged the individual after learning the individual was seeking other work or when the individual gave notice of future intent to quit, except that the individual shall be disqualified after the time at which such individual intended to quit and any individual who commits misconduct after such individual gives notice to such individual's intent to quit shall be disqualified;